 Losing four carriers in one battle was a significant setback for Japan.
 The U.S., conversely, spared three carriers by chance when they left Pearl Harbor just before Japan’s attack in December 1941.
 America’s industrial advantage over Japan grew as the war progressed because U.S. factories were never bombed and the U.S. was a larger country to begin with.
 Spearheaded by the War Production Board, the U.S. was out-producing Japan at a 15:1 ratio by war’s end.
 Stanford historian David Kennedy wrote that, after Pearl Harbor, it was as if somebody raised the East Coast and dumped money from banks and the government out across the rest of the country.
 The population doubled in western states because of ship and plane manufacturing.

 The uptick in government defense spending far surpassed any stimulus FDR tried during the New Deal.
 The debt ballooned and taxes skyrocketed (the top bracket to 81-94% during WWII and the early Cold War), as federal outlays increased by 1000%, from $9.1 billion in 1939 to 92.7 in 1945, the peak year.
-Wealthy Americans paid effective tax rates of ~ 60% during World War II.
+Wealthy Americans paid effective tax rates of ~ 60% during World War II (the highest bracket was an astounding 94% before dropping to 91%).
 In today’s dollars, the war cost about $4.5 trillion dollars.
 Even higher taxes couldn’t pay the cost and the government enlisted Hollywood to spearhead a giant bond drive through its Stars Over America campaign.
 They raised an additional $300 billion in war bonds — a significant contribution.

 The Depression was over but that didn’t mean times were easy.
 Tempers flared between races and between urban and rural Americans as hoards crowded into factory boomtowns looking for work.
 There were housing shortages and some people even shared beds with two other tenants, each taking 8-hour turns.
 Racial violence broke out in Detroit, Harlem, Beaumont, and Los Angeles.
 Fake news spread that Jewish businessmen were profiteering from hoarded rubber rations and that Blacks joining “Eleanor Roosevelt Clubs” were stockpiling weapons for a mass race riot while Japanese-American prisoners were hoarding meat and sugar rations.
 Luckily, these rumors didn’t gain the traction that they might have with today’s social media, cable TV, etc.